 A Recall Is Not Required For A Claim

 Recalls are a strong indicator of manufacturer responsibility.
-Companies spend a lot of money bringing a new product to market and recalling one is expensive.
-To stop selling a product means that they might not make that money back so they only recall products if they have to.
+Companies spend a lot of money, bringing a new product to market and recalling one is expensive.
+To stop selling a product means that they might not make that money back, so they only recall products if they have to.

 But, just because your hernia mesh isn’t currently under recall doesn’t mean you don’t have a claim.

 One of the ways a company learns that their product might be defective is through consumer claims.
-Ethical companies listen to feedback given by surgeons for how patients respond to their devices.
+Ethical companies listen to the feedback given by surgeons for how patients respond to their devices.
 If they notice a pattern, such as chronic pain, it could lead to the study that forces them to recall the product.
-By pursuing a claim you may help prevent others from suffering as you have in the future.
+By pursuing a claim, you may help prevent others from suffering as you have in the future.

 Even without a defective device, surgery makes your body vulnerable.
 Infection and chronic pain can also result from errors made during the surgery.
 This type of claim is also known as a medical malpractice lawsuit.
 If your pain was preventable, you deserve compensation.

 No one should live in pain because a manufacturer made a defective product.
 The use of surgical mesh has very real consequences to the patients who undergo this surgery.
 When made incorrectly, these companies are putting thousands of patients at risk of infections or chronic pain.

 If doctors used a surgical mesh that was later recalled, or if you experienced complications after surgery, call us.
 You won’t have to pay to speak to an attorney about your claim.
 If they take your case you won’t have to worry about legal fees or expenses.
 Every law firm within our network operates on a contingency fee model.
 Your lawyer won’t get a dime until they win your case.